persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - Metamodel tab : plot + R2 table

-      - Moments and Sobol indices tabs : error message 'Imposible to compute Sobol indices and moments etc.'

       - when changing the variable, the tabs are updated

       - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior

       - check tables are well drawn

-  - Data analysis
+  - Data analysis : DataAnalysis item

     - check result window :